Sol Spin (Knott's Berry Farm): Experience

 Located right in the Fiesta Village of the park, guests enter a large circular area surrounded by palms and flowers.
 As guests enter, the ride attendant instructs which free rotating gondola is available.
 Mondial's Top Scan typically only seat a maximum of 5 guests per gondola, however, Knott's was able to get Mondial to redesign the ride to add an extra seat to each arm, extending the number of riders from 5 to 6 and changing the name to Ventura.
 This customized design increased the capacity of the ride from 30 riders per cycle to 36.
 Mondial was able to customize the ride for added capacity due to Knott's frequent high crowds.
 Moreover, Riders select any set from the 6 rotating arms.
 Each rotating arm holds 6 guests.
 Riders are the instructed to place the over the shoulder restraints.
-As the ride begins operation, all 6 rotating arms begin spinning in a circular motion while gainng speed and height.
+As the ride begins operation, all 6 rotating arms begin spinning in a circular motion while gaining speed and height.
 At the same time, the arms begin rotating at an angle and causes rides to spin six stories high.
 At the peak of the ride, riders are inverted a couple of times during the spinning cycle.
 Furthermore, one agreed criticism by some park visitors is the short cycle of the ride.
 Sol Spin has a short to mild operating cycle despite offering an aggressive and thrilling experience.